-Some examples may give an impression of such monetary values: Globally about 400,000 tons of pharmaceutical plants with a value of 54 to 72 billion Euro are put on the market each year (Jessel et al. 2009).
-Global losses by natural hazards (Figure 2.3.3-1) sum up to an average of 164 billion Euro per year in the last ten years.
-The summer floods in southern and eastern Germany 2013 alone caused losses of about Euro 13.6 billion (MunichRe 2014).
-Tourism is an important economic sector in the Alps and is very often based on the natural assets and unspoiled landscapes.
-The GDP of tourism in Germany accounts to almost Euro 100 billon and employs about 2.9 million people in the year 2010 (BMWi 2012).
+Some examples may provide an impression of such monetary values.
+Globally about 400,000 tons of pharmaceutical plants valued at €54 to €72 billion are put on the market each year (Jessel et al. 2009).
+Global losses by natural hazards (Figure 2.3.3-1) average up to €164 billion per year in the last ten years.
+In 2013 alone the summer floods in southern and eastern Germany caused losses of about €13.6 billion (MunichRe 2014).
+Tourism is an important economic sector in the Alps and is based very often on natural assets and unspoiled landscapes.
+The GDP of tourism in Germany accounts for almost €100 billon and the this sector employed about 2.9 million people in the year 2010 (BMWi 2012).
 Therefore, economic values are additional arguments for the preservation of natural goods.

-Figure 2.3.3-1 Damages caused by floods impressively display the economic value of missing flood retention by ecosystems (Image rights: Marzelli).
+Figure 2.3.3-1 Damages caused by floods display impressively the economic value of the lack of flood retention by ecosystems (Image rights: Marzelli).

-Background about the valuation of ecosystem services
+Background on the valuation of ecosystem services

 Is it necessary to valorise ecosystem services and biodiversity?
 In principle, economics is about making choices and decisions while weighing the values of different alternatives.
-However, often economists equate "values" with "prices" (cf. paragraph on valorisation below).
-Therefore, the markets in place do not and cannot fully reflect all values of ecosystem services.
-Markets are structurally limited in their abilities to provide a comprehensive evaluation of all ecosystem services and to act as a decision support (TEEB 2010, ch.5: 8).
-Moreover, it will be very difficult to quantify ecosystem services which embrace also services from human-made assets, such as inputs as labour and technology.
+However, economists often equate values with prices (cf. paragraph on valorisation below).
+Therefore, the markets in place do not and cannot fully reflect all values of ecosystem services (ESS).
+Markets are structurally limited in their abilities to provide a comprehensive evaluation of all ESS and to offer support in decision-making (TEEB 2010, ch.5:8).
+Moreover, it will be very difficult to quantify ESS which also embrace services from human-made assets, such as input like labour and technology.

-GDP measures the total value of all goods and services produced within the national territory within a specified period .
-However, GDP normally does not regard damages to the environment and to nature: paradoxically it considers the impacts on the environment as a positive contribution to welfare.
-It does not take the loss of natural capital in account (e.g. clear cutting of a forest for a motorway), as at present there is no methodology implemented to measure it.
-On the contrary, the GDP counts the replacement of natural capital (e.g. motorway instead of forest) as production and a contribution to welfare.
-Even more, technical substitutes for natural services (e.g. noise protection embankments) are also counted as production and additional contribution to welfare.
-"Ultimately, not recording the cost of reinvestments to sustain healthy ecosystems creates and conceals ecological liabilities.
-This distorts our perception of the future when restoring ecosystem services will demand that we repay the debts" (EEA 2013c).
+GDP measures the total value of all goods and services produced within the national territory within a specified period.
+However, GDP normally does not regard damages to the environment and to nature: paradoxically it considers the impacts on the environment as a positive contribution to public welfare.
+It does not take the loss of natural capital into account (e.g. clear cutting of a forest for a motorway), since at present there is no methodology implemented to measure it.
+On the contrary, the GDP counts the replacement of natural capital (e.g. motorway instead of forest) as productive and as a contribution to welfare.
+Even more, technical substitutes for natural services (e.g. noise protection embankments) are also considered as production and additionally contribute to welfare.
+'Ultimately, not recording the cost of reinvestments to sustain healthy ecosystems creates and conceals ecological liabilities.
+This distorts our perception of the future when restoring ecosystem services will demand that we repay the debts' (EEA 2013c).